algesten/str0m/docs/BWE.md

 **Date**: Sat Jan 10 00:02:32 2026 -0800

-The probe send path additionally follows the pacing and RTP sender components at revision `956083e9a9f487b9c2d0cdb96c64ba23cfc1ac76`.
-This comparison is limited to probe scheduling and padding generation, rather than a realignment of the entire BWE implementation.

 ## How It Works: High-Level Overview

 Bandwidth estimation continuously measures how much data you can send